wuhrlab/ProteinTurnoverEcoli/README.md

 Then clone this git repository locally.

-To run the scripts the input file from the above link needs to be pasted in the respective folder. and then run the individual jupyter notebooks
+To run the scripts the input file from the above link needs to be pasted in the respective folder.
+The input files start with the name of the condition. and then run the individual jupyter notebooks.
+An example for "Clim12 Replicate 1"  is demonstarted below.
+Follow the steps after cloning the git repository:
+1. Open the drive.
+Navigate to the folder C12 > Replicate1_C12.
+2. Download the file Clim12_set1.csv to your local computer.
+3. Copy this file to clipboard.
+4. Navigate to the cloned git directory on your local computer.
+5. Navigate to the folder C12 > Replicate1_C12.
+6. Paste the input file in this folder.
+7. Run the jupyter notebook.
+8. This will produce the resulting half-life files which can be matched to the output files uploaded on the link above.